National Day for Truth & Reconciliation

 The day honours the children who never returned home and Survivors of residential schools, as well as their families and communities.
 Public commemoration of the tragic and painful history and ongoing impacts of residential schools is a vital component of the reconciliation process.

-Ideas to recognize Truth and Reconciliation Day (pdf)
+There are many Ideas to recognize Truth and Reconciliation Day (pdf), including:

 Wear Orange